rklymentiev/py-for-neuro/slides/chapter1_03_strings.md

 # Making use of strings

-Notes: Strings are another cool built-in data type.
+Notes: Strings are another awesome built-in data type.
 It's very likely that some of the variables you will be working with in a future will be in a `str` format, so it's important to understand how to deal with them.

 ---